paulrenenichols/html-games/README.md

-HTML Game Boilerplate
+HTML Games
 ================

 # Dependencies
-You must have [MongoDB](http://docs.mongodb.org/manual/installation/) installed locally and running.
+You need node and gulp to run this project.

 # Build Process
 To build the project run the following: